Ansari-Codes/progressive_py/README.md

 ---

 ## Why to choose it?
+TQDM, simple, esay to use.
+But not customizable in any environment.
+Rich, highly customizable, but learning cruve is high.
+Alive-progress, no notebook support.
+But this library provides you with both environments with high customizablity.

-- Interactive in notebooks and terminals – unlike tqdm, which is static in notebooks.
+- Interactive in notebooks and terminals.
-- Easy customization – supports CSS styling in notebooks and multi-color bars in the terminal.
+- Easy customization.
-- Lightweight and simple – less steep learning curve than rich but still very powerful.
+- Lightweight and simple.
-- Add-on, not a replacement – it works seamlessly alongside existing Python code.
-- Nested progress bars – handle parent/child tasks easily, which most other libraries can’t do out of the box.
+- Nested progress bars.

+An important thing to note: This library is not a replacement of existing libs, but just an **add on**.

 ---